dennisss/cfbridge/README.md

 	- `data_rate` is either `250K`, `1M`, or `2M` representing the desired bitrate
 	- `address` is a 10 character string representing the 5 byte address in hex format
 		- Default address is `E7E7E7E7E7`
+		- You should NOT pick `0000000001` etc. as these only have a few bit flips.
+Something like `0101010101` is preferred for transmission robustness.

 Multiple Crazyflies can connect to one or more radios.
 We will assume that the # of radios <= # of Crazyflies, otherwise, it will not use all of the radios.
 The Crazyflies should be configured as follows: